‘Alison’ is a story of monsters, miracles and hope.

 Uga why is there not more about the perpetrators in your film?

 Surely they are a big part of this story?
 Funny you should ask that.
 Or actually, not funny at all.
 You are not the first.
-Several broadcasters and funders we met with while still seeking funding were adamant that that was what was needed, if not what had to be central to the story as it was “more interesting than another women being raped”.
+Several broadcasters and funders we met with while still seeking funding were adamant that that was what was needed, if not what had to be central to the story as it was “more interesting than another woman being raped”.
 Why should we care about the men behind these heinous crimes?
 Why does anyone?!
 They were both out on bail for the rape of other women!
-Why honour them with more headlines, attention but at the same time cry about “what is wrong with this world”.
+Why honour them with more headlines, and attention but at the same time cry about “what is wrong with this world”.
 Every 26 seconds a woman is being raped in SA.
 That’s three women just in the time frame of this question and its answer.
-Violence against women and children are That’s three women just in the time frame of this question and its answer.
-Violence against women and children are escalating world wide and this for a so-called “civil” society.
+That’s three women just in the time frame of this question and its answer.
+Violence against women and children is escalating worldwide and this is for a so-called “civil” society.
 Frans’s father killed himself over what his son had done.
 His sister had to go to a psychiatric institution for a while.
-The impact of these crimes run far and deep for the families on both sides.
+The impact of these crimes runs far and deep for the families on both sides.
 The survivors.
 Forever.
 The perpetrators are not welcome in my film or in my screen time.

 Alison why did you choose Uga to tell your story?

 We heard you had proposals and offers from all over the world.
 Why her?
 I never felt a strong need or desire to make my story into a film – I was nervous that it might be portrayed in, even slightly, the wrong way and then lose the power of the message.
 Uga was the first to approach me who spoke mainly of the significance and purpose behind bringing the story to the screen, rather than the drama of the story itself.
 I trusted that her heart felt the same way mine did and that she would produce a film with meaning; a film that I would be proud of.

 Uga any last words?
 Uga any last words?